 On this chunk of rock are a few stray Chonetid brachiopods but the well preserved specimen in the center right has a spine or two preserved.

 Like with the Longispina mucronata specimen, I took this one up to my microscope to get a better picture.
 There is a single well preserved spine and what looks like the base of another just to the left of it.
-Based on the angle and location of the spine I would say that this specimen is a Devononchonetes scitulis (which has three to six spines extending from the hinge line, at an angle away from the shell), my first truly confirmed specimen of this species!
+Based on the angle and location of the spine I would say that this specimen is a Devononchonetes scitulus (which has three to six spines extending from the hinge line, at an angle away from the shell), my first truly confirmed specimen of this species!

-Specimens, such as these from the Arkona and Widder formations, have a similar shell size and ornamentation, and I've referred to them as D. scitulis, but I've not found any with spines that would confirm my theory.
+Specimens, such as these from the Arkona and Widder formations, have a similar shell size and ornamentation, and I've referred to them as D. scitulus, but I've not found any with spines that would confirm my theory.